Call Studio Script URL

 • The original script executes the required digital action using its existing system variables.

 All inbound contacts should be managed by digital scripts.
 Studio actions aren't compatible with workflow automation, so call the script that is already running with the contact, configure actions natively in Studio instead of with workflow automation.
+You can also use Studio to spawn a script with an ACD scripts page URL, instead of using this WFA job.
 You cannot use this job to call a non-digital script for a digital interaction.

 Create This Job